JoshuaAdewu/Projects/README.md

-# Projects
-A slight culmination of some code i have developed

 # TellMeAStory4
 ### Authors:
-  * Joshua Adewunmi,
   * Drew Barlow,
   * Kush Shah,
-  * Jason Nachman, and
+  * Jason Nachman,
-  * Kyle Wright.
+  * Kyle Wright, and
+  * Joshua Adewunmi.

 To explore the project, visit [this Heroku link](https://tellmeastory4.herokuapp.com).<br>
 NOTE: Heroku has been having issues with GitHub deployment.
 We apologize if the link does not work properly.